 ENG 110 - Introduction to Literature: Ethical Issues and Literary Texts

-This particular section of English 110 springs from questions that literature asks about ethics, that ethics asks about literature, and that both ask about life.
+The topics addressed in this course spring from questions that literature asks about ethics, that ethics asks about literature, and that both ask about life.
+Instructor: Onita Vaz-Hooper.

 ETH 236 - Ethics and Warfare